 Local governments have the most direct access to renewable energy through on-site power generating.
 Aside from the overall advantages, on-site projects also reduce financial risks and increase power quality and supply dependability.

-5. Decarbonize your Supply Chain
+5. Decarbonize Your Supply Chain With Renewable Energy Sources

 This may be your most difficult task.
 Your carbon footprint includes the supply chain of your vendors.
 As a result, it makes excellent economic sense to work with vendors who support the circular economy and incorporate circularity into their goods.